sadra-hatami/Rubika-Advanced-Group-Bot/README.md

 # 📖 About

-**Rubika Smart Bot** is a multifunctional Persian Rubika group bot developed with Python.
+**Rubika Advanced Group Bot** is a multifunctional Persian Rubika group bot developed with Python.

 The project combines group administration, moderation, automation, AI interaction, learning, entertainment, user progression, custom commands, information services, and persistent database storage into a single platform.